Nathan BALL

 Under Hunter and Research Scientist Andrew Taberner, another

-advisor, Ball was challenged to use the lab's novel Lorentz-force
+advisor, Ball was challenged to use the lab's novel

-that increased drug volume delivery, which he created within two
+delivery technology that increased drug volume delivery, which

-Now awaiting livestock trials, Ball and his colleagues anticipate
+Now awaiting livestock trials, Ball and his colleagues

-the needle-free injection technology having applications in animal
+anticipate the needle-free injection technology having

-husbandry, and they hope it may someday be employed for safe,
+applications in animal husbandry, and they hope it may someday

-inexpensive, mass inoculation of humans in developing and
+be employed for safe, inexpensive, mass inoculation of humans in

-developed countries.
-Commercialization of the work is funded in
+developing and developed countries.
+Commercialization of the

-part by partner Norwood Abbey, Inc. of Melbourne, Australia.
+work is funded in part by partner Norwood Abbey, Inc. of

-Additionally, in 2004, Ball founded Atlas Devices, LLC with three
+Additionally, in 2004, Ball founded Atlas Devices, LLC with

-commercialize the ATLAS Powered Rope Ascender, which uses a
+and commercialize the ATLAS Powered Rope Ascender, which uses a

 rope-handling mechanism conceived by Ball.
 This portable device